thaydan/ocp8/CONTRIBUTING.md

 ### Public files

-Your domain has to be linked to this folder.
-This is the only folder that the public can access.
+(ROOT SERVER) to be linked to this folder.
+This is the only folder should be the only one to be publicly accessible.
 It contains CSS, Javascript and media files.

 ### Source files

 Contains the whole files of the program.

-**Controller** : contains the routing files
+**Controller** : contains the routing files and the actions of the program (CHECKER DOC SYMFONY)
 See [Controller](https://symfony.com/doc/current/controller.html).